alnwlsn/scratchpad/README.md

 ## chatgpt.py ##
 This is a simple interface to use chatGPT from a terminal.
 It doesn't use the API, instead, it uses Selenium and drives a chromium browser with the chat.openai.com site open, with you already logged in.
 Probably of little use to most people, but who knows.
 You'll need chromium, chromedriver, python and selenium.

+## ttylynx ##
+Bash script that forms a rudimentary command line interface to read and navigate web pages from a command line interface which has no cursor control.
+Optimized for a hard copy teletype, like my converted Selectric II, where printing things takes a long time.
+Uses lynx to render web pages, and wget / jp2a to view JPG images as ascii art.
+Works a bit like the original CERN LineModeBrowser